Tableau Support Self-Help Resources

 + Use the Subscribe option to get notifications to receive updates on incidents.

-When a new major release is launched, the following pages contain information about upgrades, compatibility issues, an overview of deprecated/new features and many more details: Tableau Desktop upgrade, Tableau Server upgrade, Tableau Hyper resources and many more.
++ When a new major release is launched, the following pages contain information about upgrades, compatibilities issues, deprecated/new features overview, and many more details: Tableau Desktop Upgrade, Tableau Server Upgrade, Tableau Hyper Resources, and many more.

-More than a million video views thanks to your feedback.
+More than two million video views thanks to your feedback.

-The Knowledge Base contains more than 150 silent how-to videos in its library.
-When these videos launched back in 2016, they were published as unlisted on YouTube and remained like this for about two years.
+The Knowledge Base contains more than 155 silent HowTo videos in its library.
+When these videos launched back in 2016, they were published as Unlisted on YouTube and remained like this for about two years.
 Over that time period, they accumulated about 800k views.
-Since August 2018, these videos have been public and can be searched and found via your preferred search engine.
-Since this switch, the videos have reached more than 1.9M views!Go to our Knowledge Base success story
+Since August 2018, these videos are now "Public" and can be searched and found via your preferred search engine.
+Since this switch, the videos have reached more than 2M views!Go To Our Knowledge Base Success Story

 Did you know?

-- Did you know our tech experts also use the above self-help resources for support during Tableau Doctor sessions?
+- Our tech experts also use the above Self-Help resources for support during Tableau Doctor sessions during Tableau Conferences.

-- The search engine on the Tableau website uses machine learning to provide the best results to your search.
+- Tableau’s website search uses machine learning to provide the best results to your search.

 - Every article you read in the Knowledge Base has helped resolve at least one customer issue!
-Since 2013, the Support team uses the knowledge-centred services (KCS) methodology to create and share knowledge.
+Since 2013, Tableau’s Support team has used the Knowledge Centered Services (KCS) methodology to create and share knowledge.

-- The Having trouble page will help you report website issues and non-product issues, or fix videos that do not load.
-Access it at tableau.com/en-gb/having-trouble, from the Sasquatch page, the trial page, the free learning videos, etc.
+- The Having Trouble page will help you report website issues, non-product issues, fix videos that do not load.
+Access it at https://tableau.com/having-trouble, from the sasquatch page, trial page, free learning videos etc...